-World Health Organization (WHO) launched a global commitment of Vision 2020: the right to sight to address visual impairment and blindness in the community.
+World Health Organization (WHO) launched a global commitment of Vision 2020: the right to sight to address visual blindness impairment and in community.
 Policies of Indonesian Ministry of Health (MOH) in achieving the global vision is to issue a decree of the Minister of Health (Kepmenkes) No. 1473 /Menkes/SK/2005 concerning the National Strategy Plan Vision Impaired and Figures Blindness.
 There are four priorities, i.e cataract, glaucoma, refractive, and xeroftalmia (MOH, 2008).